netgen/ezplatform-site-api/docs/reference/templating.rst

 Site API objects are used directly in the templates.
 Below you will find examples for the most common use cases.
 Objects are documented in more detail on :doc:`Objects reference </reference/objects>` documentation page.

-Site API implements two Twig functions that are used for content rendering:
+Site API provides two Twig functions for content rendering:

 - ``ng_render_field``